-The Chairman's and Corporate Governance Committee consists of the Chairman, the two Vice Chairmen, the Chief Executive Officer (CEO) and other members as elected by the Board.
+The Chairman's and Corporate Governance

+Committee consists of the Chairman, the two Vice Chairmen, the CEO (Administrateur délégué) and other members as elected by the Board.
 It liaises between the Chairman and the full Board of Directors in order to act as a consultant body to the Chairman and to expedite whenever necessary the handling of the Company's business.
-The Committee annually reviews the Corporate Governance of the Company taking into account the input received from shareholders and other stakeholders and prepares recommendations for the Board.
-Minutes of the meetings are made available to the full Board.
+The Committee periodically reviews the Corporate Governance of the Company and prepares recommendations for the Board.
+It also advices on certain finance-related tasks including the Company's financing and financial management.